Policy last updated

 For detailed guidance and further information, refer to the department’s Mental Health Fund and Menu Policy.

-The Mental Health in Primary Schools Program
+The Mental Health in Primary Schools initiative

-The Program will be implemented across Victoria over a staged rollout between 2023 to 2026, to provide funding for every government and low-fee non-government primary schools to employ a mental health and wellbeing leader (MHWL), with funding allocation based on school campus enrolments.
+The initiative will be implemented across Victoria over a staged rollout between 2023 to 2026, to provide funding for every government and low-fee non-government primary schools to employ a mental health and wellbeing leader (MHWL), with funding allocation based on school campus enrolments.

 MHWLs will receive evidence-based training in mental health literacy, supporting student need, and building school capacity, and will receive ongoing professional development through communities of practice.
 The training program is developed and facilitated by the University of Melbourne.